Russell Carollo: 1998: Unnecessary Danger series

 While working in Spokane, Washington, Carollo heard about a doctor in the military who had been accused of a crime, and subsequently, that military doctors do not need to be certified in the state where they practice.
 Later, Carollo and colleague Jeff Nesmith, began an investigation into the military healthcare system, concerned that a standard that low, "would result in hurting a lot of people," and "attract doctors with problems practicing in a civilian system."
 Carollo, discovered his concerns were not unfounded.

-In the fall of 1997, the Dayton Daily News, published a series of seven stories, titled, "Unnecessary Danger," written by Carollo and fellow colleague, Jeff Nesmith, reporting on flaws in the military's health care system and protections that specifically protected the military from lawsuits over medical malpractice such as the 1950 Feres doctrine and the 1943 Military Claims Act.
+In the fall of 1997, the Dayton Daily News, published a series of seven stories, titled, "Unnecessary Danger," written by Carollo and colleague, Jeff Nesmith, reporting on flaws in the military's health care system and protections that specifically protected the military from lawsuits over medical malpractice such as the 1950 Feres doctrine and the 1943 Military Claims Act.
 An example of how the Feres doctrine protected a military physician was described in the last report in the series:

 The Feres doctrine, adopted during World War II, was still being used during peacetime, to protect the military's hospitals, clinics and the people who work there.

 The first article in the series explained, "Congress in 1986 passed a law prohibiting the release of any information about the quality of military doctors.
 Many states have similar laws, intended to encourage open discussions among doctors.
 But the military uses the federal law to protect the same types of information state medical boards release every day."
 During the year-long investigation, Carollo and Nesmith found 200 doctors that were "linked to incompetence and malpractice," including one doctor accused of malpractice 15 times over 14-years.
 The doctor had been installed as the hospital commander in Germany.

 The full series of reports outlined how the military system failed to meet the same standards and safeguards enjoyed by the civilian population to include allowing military doctors to practice healthcare without state medical licences; these flaws sometimes led to injury and death.
 The first article in the series was published on October 5, 1997.
 The series of stories is listed below.